MathijsNL/systemd_with_tpm2/README.md

 # Systemd-CryptSetup operation combined with initramfs-tools

+## My changes in this fork
+I am running Debian Bookworm, and it seems that you don't need to build Systemd with TPM support since it is already there.
+Applying the patches is mandatory.

+Full process step 7 explains the most important steps to get this working.

 ## Installation:
 ### TLDR:
 If you have a LUKS container and want it to unlock, without reading the scripts, run `sudo ./install.sh`.
 This will: